tmalik8/ReactPlayground/README.REACT-ROUTER.md

 Now that was it for the most part.
 There are still things that left uncovered, but we will not deal with them for now (or maybe never for this project).

+## React Router Task

+To know about this assignment run the app by `npm start`.
+In the Navigation bar look for `Interns` Dropdown and navigate to `React Task 2`.